North Brabant: States-Provincial

-As of 7 May the Provincial-Executive of North Brabant is composed of the following individuals.

-Voting Results for the House of Representatives

-In North Brabant the inhabitants voted as follows for the House of Representatives (Tweede Kamer):

 Religion

-Traditionally the province of North Brabant was strongly Roman Catholic.
-Following the independence of the Netherlands, Catholics faced discrimination by the Protestant government until the mid-19th century.
+Traditionally the province of North Brabant has been strongly Roman Catholic, in contrast to most of the rest of the Netherlands.
+Following the country's independence, Catholics faced discrimination by the Protestant government until the mid-19th century.
 During the 1960s the relatively strong demarcation between the Catholic south on one side and the Calvinist west and north on the other side of the Netherlands started to diminish.
 In the second half of the 20th century a rapid secularization took place in North Brabant.

-In 2015 slightly less than half (48%) of the Brabantian people reported adhering to Catholicism, while 5.6% adhered to the Protestant Church in the Netherlands, 4.4% to Islam, 3.3% to other churches or faiths.
+In 2015 slightly fewer than half (48%) of the Brabantian people reported adhering to Catholicism, while 5.6% adhered to the Protestant Church in the Netherlands, 4.4% to Islam, 3.3% to other churches or faiths.
 More than a third (38.8%) of the population identified as non-religious.

 Although much of the population identifies as Catholic, regular attendance at Mass is low.
 For example, in the Diocese of 's-Hertogenbosch, the eastern part of North Brabant and part of the province of Gelderland, 1,167,000 people reported in 2006 an association with Roman Catholicism (56.8 percent of the population).
 However, only 45,645 residents of this area attended the mass on average, which was only 2 percent of the total population of the area.
 In western North Brabant (Diocese of Breda) the number of people associating themselves with Catholicism also strongly decreased; only 52 percent of the West Brabantians identify as Roman Catholic.
 Church attendance was even lower in the west, with only 1 percent of the West Brabantian population attending Mass.
-North Brabant is mostly Roman Catholic by tradition.
-Residents still use the term and certain traditions as a base for their cultural identity rather than as a religious identity, and the vast majority of the Catholic population is now largely irreligious in practice.
+North Brabant is mostly Catholic by tradition.
+Residents may adhere to certain traditions as a base for their cultural identity, but the vast majority of the Catholic population is now largely irreligious in practice.
 Research among Catholics in the Netherlands in 2007 showed that only 27% of the Dutch Catholics could be regarded as theist, while 55% were ietsist or nontheist and 17% were agnostic.